 There are many – often quite different – opinions about the roles and skillsets that drive this thriving field, which creates much confusion.
 So, what distinguishes a data scientist from a data analyst?

 Many seem to carry the perception that a data scientist is just an exaggerated term for a data analyst.
 Upon searching for “what does a data scientist do,” I came across a few funny comments on Twitter while writing this post.

 The fact that different companies have different ways of defining roles is a significant reason for this confusion.
 In practice, titles don’t always reflect one’s actual job activities and responsibilities accurately.
 For instance, some startups use the title “data scientist” to attract talent for their analyst roles.

 Besides, data science is a nascent field, and not everyone is familiar with the inner workings of the industry.
-In this article we will cover the following topics that will give you a clear understanding of the data analyst vs data scientist:

 Before jumping to the differences between data analyst vs data scientist, let us understand the two roles separately.

 Enhance your skill set and give a boost to your career with the Data Scientist Course.
 Get certified today.

 As a discipline, business analytics has been around for more than 30 years, beginning with the launch of MS Excel in 1985.
 Before this, data analytics for business was a manual exercise, performed using calculators and trial and error.
 It was the launch of computer software like MS Excel and many other applications that kick-started the business analytics wave.

 Likewise, two major trends contributed to the start of the data science phenomenon.
 First, the use of technology in various walks of life – and the Internet in particular – led to an unprecedented data boom.
 The kind of information now available for many businesses to use in decision-making is exponentially more massive than it was even ten years ago.
 Second, new technologies have made analyzing and interpreting such vast amounts of data possible, and companies now have the means to make more impactful business decisions.